How to Actually Read Rust’s Standard Library Documentation

 Introduction

-This guide is a conversation between two developers: Marty, who’s learning Rust and constantly frustrated by the documentation, and Emmett, a senior developer who’s going to show him how to actually read those intimidating type signatures.
+This guide is a conversation between two developers: Marty, who’s “speaking” Rust but is constantly frustrated by the documentation, and Emmett (aka Doc), a senior developer who’s going to show him how to actually read those type, module, trait, or function signatures.

-By the end of this article, you’ll be able to look at something like this:
+By the end of this article, we should be able to read something like this:

 pub const fn filter<P>(self, predicate: P) -> Self